What Total Quality Management Is

 The framework of TQM

-Not a separate quality department.
-Everyone.
-The receptionist, the librarian, the canteen staff, all are part of quality.
+First, everyone in the organisation must be committed to quality.
+Not a separate quality department, everyone.
+The receptionist, the librarian, the canteen staff are all part of quality.

+These supplier-customer relationships should ensure a chain of quality throughout the organisation, so weak links can be identified and strengthened.
 The school is a chain.
 A weak link anywhere in the chain damages the whole.
 Identifying and strengthening weak links is the work.

-The two together.
+Finally, the framework requires both better working practices and worker commitment to quality.
 Better practices alone do not produce quality if workers are not committed.
 Worker commitment alone does not produce quality if practices are poor.
 Both together.

 TQM in education